jameslawler/notes/docs/portuguese/verbs/irregular/ter.md

 1. Descreva sua árvore genealógica.
 Describe your family tree.
 2. Qual é a coisa mais cara que você possui?
 What is the most expensive thing you own?
-3. O que você sempre leva com você?
+3. O que você sempre leva consigo?
 What do you always have with you?